 do not cease giving thanks for you, while making mention of you in my prayers;Ephesians 1:16(NASB)

-Paul is a man who recognises the importance of lifting up other believers in prayer to the Father, so that we may be spiritually enlightened and spiritually enabled - so that we may come to a deeper understand of who we are in Christ and what He has done for us.
-Paul's teaching equip us to live our "new life in Christ' to His praise and glory - not only in what we do but in who we are.
+Paul is a man who recognises the importance of lifting up other believers in prayer to the Father so that we may be spiritually enlightened and spiritually enabled to come to a deeper understand of who we are in Christ and what He has done for us.
+Paul's teaching equips us to live our "new life in Christ," to His praise and glory, not only in what we do but in who we are.

-Paul is a man who demonstrates the godly principle of ongoing praise, ceaseless prayer and continuous thanksgiving, knowing that this is the will of God for all His children - thanksgiving for what God has already done in our lives and intercession for that which God will continue to do, as the Spirit conforms us into the image and likeness of the Lord Jesus, with every passing day.
+Paul is a man who demonstrates the godly principle of ongoing praise, ceaseless prayer, and continuous thanksgiving, knowing that this is the will of God for all His children.
+We can continuously thank God for what He has already done in our lives and make intercession for that which God will continue to do, as the Spirit conforms us into the image and likeness of the Lord Jesus, with every passing day.

 Paul does not pray for what we do not have.
 He prays that we come to a deeper understanding of what is already ours in Christ.
 Paul knew the importance of a spiritual understanding of the blessings we have already received as a free gift of God's grace through faith in Christ Jesus.
 And so his prayer is that the hidden Church age mysteries, that were revealed through Paul for our learning, would direct our lives, govern our thinking, rule our hearts, and enable us to develop a godly character that is well-pleasing to the Lord.